frankshearar/Home/Organizations-on-NuGet.org.md

 ### Enable authors to manage organizations and its members

-* To start with, all members of an organizations will have admin privileges.
-This means a member can remove other member(s) of the organization, even the creator of the organization.
-This is similar to co-ownership of packages today.

-* **In Future**, we can have the following roles for members of an organization:
+* Organizations will have two types (roles) of memberships:
    * **Admin**: As the name states, this role implies all privileges.
-An admin can upload, edit, delete or update packages.
+      * An admin can upload, edit, delete or update packages.
+      * An Admin can add/remove other members (including other Admin members).
+   * **Collaborator**: A collaborator will have limited permissions:
-   * **Collaborator**: A collaborator can only update packages but cannot delete (unlist), edit or upload a new package for an organization.
+      * A collaborator can only update packages but cannot delete (unlist), edit or upload a new package for an organization.
+      * A collaborator cannot add or remove other members from an organization or edit organization properties.

 * A member can leave an organization only if there are other members (or Admins) in the organization.
 * A member can delete an organization only if the organization does not own any package(s) and if the member is the only member of the organization.